 As a professional academic, I do my best to teach through sharing personal experiences.
 I have also found success in developing my educational stories through online photo journals, video, and other multimedia.

-I developed online course materials and the Learning Adventures series in order to address digital transformations in education, and to visually support my university presentations and public talks.
-The text, photos, and videos on these pages provide an accessible multimedia platform for students to follow and explore on their mobile devices, such as laptop computers, tablets, and smart phones.
+I developed online course materials and the Learning Adventures series in order to visually support my university presentations and public talks and to provide an accessible multimedia platform for students to follow and explore on their smartphones, tablets and computers.

 For example, when teaching a course in Eastern Civilization, I often share my personal experiences and stories from the Great Wall, the Chinese Silk Road, Pakistan, Taiwan, and Tibet, and students can follow these topics through the photos, maps, videos and links for each Learning Adventure.
 If teaching Environmental Studies, I may share personal experiences from the Amazon Rainforest, Galapagos Islands, or an environmental issue encountered at a particular international surfing destination.

 In 2013, I earned my PhD in Environmental Management from Prince of Songkla University by developing an index for coastal management.
 The surf resource sustainability index (SRSI) I developed is a methodology which is now used for assessing the conservation aptitude of surfing areas globally.